JonathanTremblay/UnityExportToZip/ReadMe.md

 ## About the Project

 I created this tool to help my students move their Unity projects between computers and to make it easier for them to hand in their assignments.
-As a teacher, I noticed that the huge size of the Library folder in a Unity project can be difficult to manage for new users.
+As a teacher, I noticed that the huge size of the Library folder in a project can be difficult to manage for new users.
 While the Library folder can be recreated if deleted, it is not an intuitive process for those unfamiliar with Unity.

 This tool simplifies the transfer and submission of Unity projects, making it easier for my students to focus on learning and creating.
 It can also be useful for seasoned game developers!